Wednesday, May 30, 2012

 The first time I re-covered the ottoman I used leftover fabric from the couch project.

-It was necessary to cover because of the damage caused by people using the ottoman as a chair...
+It was necessary to cover because of the damage at the seams.

-The fabric I chose is a summery floral that I think will lighten the room.
+The fabric I chose is a floral that I think will lighten the room.

 Lastly, I hauled all the fabric scraps out and sorted and folded.
 A lot of this went into the donate pile.